 Renault Master Z.E. practicality and load space

-The Renault Master Z.E. is the most spacious electric vehicle on sale today
+The Renault Master Z.E. is one of the most spacious electric vehicles on sale today

-There’s no question that the Renault Master Z.E. is the most spacious electric vehicle currently on sale in the UK.
+There’s no question that the Renault Master Z.E. is among the most spacious electric vehicles currently on sale in the UK.
 Of course, it’s also one of the most utilitarian, and there are no passenger or minibus versions on offer just yet, so it only really has seats for three.

 Most of the space is behind the bulkhead, and there are four different panel vans on offer, called SL31, SM31, MM31 and LM31.
 The 31 refers to the Master Z.E.’s gross vehicle weight (GVW) of 3.1 tonnes, while the SL is a short-wheelbase low-roof van, SM is short wheelbase with a medium roof, MM medium wheelbase and roof and LM long-wheelbase and a medium roof.

 As standard, the Master Z.E. has a single sliding door and twin 'barn doors' at the back.
 These doors open through 180 degrees, while 270-degree opening is available as an option.
 A second side door is available, as is glazing for all doors.

 Two platform cabs are also offered, named ML31 and LL31, which again have a 3.1-tonne GVW and come in medium and long-wheelbase variants.
 These two models have a lower height than traditional chassis cabs and are designed to have custom bodywork added.
 A payload up to 1,740kg allows for conversions, including the possibility of a Luton low-loader of up to 20 cubic metres, with the advantage of a low loading sill.

 A chassis-cab version was added to the range in July 2020, with a maximum payload of 1,620kg before conversion.
 This allows for a whole host of conversions including tipper, dropside and Luton box van.

 Renault Master Z.E. interior space, storage & comfort